Movements for the annexation of Canada to the United States: Canadian polling

+American polling

+Some polls have also been conducted asking American opinions on Canada being annexed as the 51st state.
+An Angus Reid poll reported 49% of Americans opposing the proposal and 25% supporting it, with 26% being unsure.
+Only half of the Americans surveyed said that Canada should be granted full statehood if they chose to join; 77% said that Canada should have the right to decide for themselves whether to join the United States or not and 5% said that it should be by economic force.
+Trump has rejected the idea of using military force.

+One poll asked specifically about using military force of those supporting annexation.

+Rhetoric on annexation

+Pro-annexation

+While talking with a guest on Tucker Carlson Today in January 2023, American commentator Tucker Carlson provocatively questioned, "We're spending all this money to liberate Ukraine from the Russians, why are we not sending an armed force north to liberate Canada from Trudeau?"
+Carlson then laughed at his remark, describing it as a "frenzy".

-Anti-annexation rhetoric
+Anti-annexation

-In modern Canadian political discourse, the idea of Canada becoming the "51st state" of the United States is much more often used as a scare tactic against political courses of action that may be seen as too "Americanizing".
-The use of this type of rhetoric may occur even if the proponents of such a course of action have not endorsed or proposed annexation.

 In the 1911 federal election, the Conservative response to the proposed reciprocity treaty negotiated by the Liberals was to denounce it as equivalent to an American economic takeover, with annexation likely to follow.
-The parties swapped position in the later 1988 federal election, when the Liberals used the same type of rhetoric to denounce the Progressive Conservatives' proposed Canada–United States Free Trade Agreement, although the Progressive Conservatives won that election and the agreement was implemented.
+The parties swapped positions in the later 1988 federal election when the Liberals used the same type of rhetoric to denounce the Progressive Conservatives' proposed Canada–United States Free Trade Agreement, although the Progressive Conservatives won that election and the agreement was implemented.

 Annexation fears can be found throughout Canadian History for Dummies, in which humourist Will Ferguson stated that for "John L. O'Sullivan, it was the 'manifest destiny' of the United States to annex and possess all of North America".
 In fact, O'Sullivan's use of the term never extended beyond potential American annexation of Texas and the Oregon Territory; he explicitly wrote that he did not believe that the United States had a destiny to annex Canada.

 Reverse annexation

-Political satirists, including the Rhinoceros Party of Canada, have occasionally proposed reverse annexation, whereby all or part the United States would be annexed into an expanded Canadian federation.
+Political satirists, including the Rhinoceros Party of Canada, have occasionally proposed reverse annexation, whereby all or part of the United States would be annexed into an expanded Canadian federation.

 Following the 2004 American election, some Americans distributed the satirical Jesusland map on the Internet, depicting a similar proposal under which the "blue states" were part of a new political entity called "The United States of Canada".
-In 2019, there was a petition calling for the United States to sell Montana to Canada to pay off the U.S. debt.
+In 2019, there was a petition calling for the United States to sell Montana to Canada to pay off the U.S. federal debt.

+On December 8, 2024, responding to Trump's annexation proposal, Green Party of Canada leader Elizabeth May humorously suggested California, Oregon, and Washington join Canada instead, reviving the idea of the Cascadia Movement.
+She offered universal health care and stricter gun laws and said Republican administrations may be happy to "get rid of all these states that always vote Democrat".